Xophmeister/words-of-the-day/README.md

 My boss, Jamal, was invited to attend.
 I liked Jamal: he had [bootstrapped](https://www.dictionary.com/e/word-of-the-day/bootstrap-2019-01-30/) his way up to his lofty position from a relatively humble background.
-We won't go into his origin story -- he isn't *Spiderman* -- but my belaboured point is that he knows how to treat people respectfully.
+We won't go into his origin story -- he isn't *Spiderman* or *Jesus* -- but my belaboured point is that he knows how to treat people respectfully.
 While we waited for the directorate to grace us with their presence, he engaged me in casual [gibble-gabble](https://www.dictionary.com/e/word-of-the-day/gibble-gabble-2019-01-31/)